3.7 Fair value measurement

 The Company has not received any funds (which are material either individually or in the aggregate) from any person or entity, including foreign entity (“Funding Parties”), with the understanding, whether recorded in writing or otherwise, that the Company shall, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (“Ultimate Beneficiaries”) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries

-35. The company has not entered into any transaction with companies struck off under companies act 2013.
+38. During the year, the company has not entered into any transactions with companies struck off under the

 For S C Mehra & Associates LLP For and on behalf of the Board of